 Once the patient’s immune system has recovered sufficiently, he or she can return home and gradually resume normal activities and go on with life.
 Every patient is different, and so is their recovery.

-If the required waiting period has passed and both donor and recipient are agreeable to learning each other’s identities, this information can be shared by the donor registry and the transplant center, and you are then free to contact each other.
+Under current regulations in the United States, the donor and recipient may exchange anonymous letters for the first year.
+These are transmitted by the donor registry through the transplant center; no direct contact is permitted and any identifying information in the letters is removed.
+Both the donor and recipient may participate in correspondence, but neither is obligated to do so.
+If the required one-year waiting period has passed and both the donor and recipient are agreeable to learning each other’s identities, this information can be shared by the donor registry and the transplant center, and you are then free to contact each other.
+Remember, both parties must agree for the information exchange to take place.

 Whether you ever meet your recipient or not, you are a hero for having stepped forward and saved the life of another human being.
 This is an incredible gift, and means so much not only to that person, but to their family, friends, co-workers and community.
 Thank you for donating.
 Every donor is a hero to us!